Cavalcantefilipe/MeliV3/README.md

 ### Key Decisions
 - Separation of concerns per SOLID: each use case in its own file and folder.
+- Controllers are thin (HTTP only) and depend on abstractions via constructor DI; all wiring is in `src/infra/http/Routes.ts`.
+- Zod validations live with DTOs in Presentation; use cases validate incoming data using those schemas and sanitize undefined fields before persisting.
 - JSON-file repositories to match the provided `database/` seed data.
-- Zod validations in Presentation layer; Domain remains persistence-agnostic.
 - UUID v4 generated inside Create use cases; clients do not send IDs.
-- Referential integrity enforced in use cases/controllers (e.g., product requires existing seller/category; prevents ID updates; restricts deletes in use when applicable).
+- Referential integrity enforced in use cases (e.g., product requires existing seller/category; prevents ID updates; restricts deletes in use when applicable).
 - Request logging via Logger singleton to `logs/app.log` (most recent first on `/api/logs`).

 ### Setup